Did you know that Mount Everest was named after a Welshman? No? Then here are 26 other fun facts about Wales that will surprise you!

 5. Wales has the most visited waterfall in the United Kingdom

 Swallow Falls at Betws-y-coed is the most visited waterfall in the United Kingdom.
 We’ve been here ourselves and it’s such a beautiful place to visit in Wales.
-There’s also a place called Fairy Glen here where fairies live!
+There’s also a place called Fairy Glen here where fairies live.
+(Unfortunately I didn’t see any when I was here, but I did look!)

 6. The UK’s deepest cave can be found in Wales